Our Arts & Culture Collective allows for YOU to learn and grow in community with others who are passionate about arts and culture.

 Drums with Mike Podhaizer

 Mike Podhaizer (Percussion, Drum Set) Mike has been playing drums since age ten.
 During his school years he auditioned for and performed with the Vermont Youth Orchestra, the Vermont All State Band, and the All New England Orchestra.
 He has also performed with the Champlain Philharmonic, the Middlebury College Orchestra, the New York Jazz Standard Youth Orchestra, and the Bella Voce Women’s Chorus of Vermont (with whom he played live on Vermont Public Radio and on their 2007 album “Now Let Us Sing”).
 After graduating with an Economics degree and Physics minor from the University of Chicago, he taught English in South Korea where he formed the heavy metal band Erlang Kovata, whose 2014 album ‘Shattered’ was recently nominated for “Best Metal/Hardcore Album” at the Independent Music Awards.
 Since then Mike has turned back to his old hobby of composing, which allows him to utilize his own digitally produced tracks to aid in teaching percussion and drum set.
 What makes it unique?
 Diversity of Experience, Flexibility of Teaching Style, Customized Audio Practice Aids.
 When to take lessons?
-Afternoons and evenings on Monday, Friday, and Saturday. ***Electronic drum set on site for use during lessons!Complete the inquiry form here to be contacted by Mike.
+Afternoons and evenings Thursday through Sunday. ***Electronic drum set on site for use during lessons!Complete the inquiry form here to be contacted by Mike.

 Fine Arts with HamptonArts